All Products

 Important

 If you want to enable VPCs for MQTT endpoints, you must activate PrivateLink for VPCs.
-If PrivateLink is not activated in your Alibaba Cloud account, you must go to the VPC console to activate PrivateLink.
+If PrivateLink is not activated for your Alibaba Cloud account, you must go to the VPC console to activate PrivateLink.

 • No (default): Disable VPCs.